GUIDE TO SAFE HIKING

 WEATHER DEPENDENT

-• Check the weather forecast to see if conditions are favourable for walking
+• Check the weather forecast to see if conditions are favourable for walking.

 • If you are surprised by unexpected fog on a trip, it is vital to keep to the cairns.
-If the fog is so dense that you cannot see from one cairn to the next, it is best to wait by a cairn and otherwise try to keep warm
+If the fog is so dense that you cannot see from one cairn to the next, it is best to wait by a cairn and otherwise try to keep warm.

 • Turn back if there is something wrong.
-There is no shame in not finishing the hike
+There is no shame in not finishing the hike.

 • Be well dressed, preferably in several layers of clothing.
-The weather can suddenly change

-HIKING RESTRICTIONS
+HIKING FEES

 HARE-HUNTING SEASON